-Apply a thin layer of ozenoxacin 1% cream topically to the affected area twice daily for 5 days.1
+Apply thin layer of 1% cream to affected area twice daily for 5 days.

 Cautions for Ozenoxacin

-The prolonged use of ozenoxacin cream may result in overgrowth of nonsusceptible bacteria and fungi.
-If such infections occur during therapy, discontinue use and institute appropriate supportive measures.1
+Prolonged use may result in overgrowth of nonsusceptible bacteria and fungi.

-Clinical studies of ozenoxacin cream did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.1
+Insufficient experience in patients ≥65 years of age to determine whether geriatric patients respond differently to ozenoxacin 1% cream than younger patients.
+Other reported clinical experience has not identified differences in responses between geriatric and younger patients.

 Common Adverse Effects